 print(index.describe_index_stats())

-Now that we have our indexed vectors we can perform a few search queries.
-When searching we will first embed our query using Cohere, and then search using the returned vector in Pinecone.
+Now that you have your indexed vectors, you can perform a few search queries.
+When searching, you will first embed your query using Cohere, and then search using the returned vector in Pinecone.

 query = "What caused the 1929 Great Depression?"